Acria-Network/Acria-Documentation/developing.md

  - acria.requestOracleUpdate(oracleaccount,oracleid), is the function used to request a data update to the Acria Oracle Node.

- - acria.oracleUpdate(oracleid,oracledata), is the internal function used from the Oracle, to update the data on the blockchain.
+ - acria.oracleUpdate(oracleid, oracledata), is the internal function used from the Oracle, to update the data on the blockchain.

- - acria.oracle(AccountId,Oracleid), allows to query the data written from the Oracle matching the AccountId and Oracleid.
+ - acria.oracle(AccountId, Oracleid), allows to query the data written from the Oracle matching the AccountId and Oracleid.
 From the user interface you should select "Chain State","Acria", "Oracle".

  For testing you should: